ocean-data-challenges/ocean-data-challenges.github.io/pages/pages-root-folder/index.md

 layout: frontpage
 permalink: "/index.html"
 header:
-   image_fullwidth: "gs_w.jpg"
+   image_fullwidth: "odc-banner.png"
 widget1:
-  title: "About datlas"
+  title: "DC concept"
-  url: /about/
+  url: /concept/
-  image: outils-collaboratifs-gestion-de-projet_sq.png
+  image: odc_frontpage1.png
-  text: 'datlas was created in 2021 in the aim to develop Research & Innovation opportunities and cooperations at the interface between academic research  and operational stakeolders in the domains of Earth & Environnmental sciences. [...]'
+  text: 'The concept of data challenges is fairly new and originates from the artificial intelligence community.
+It is now used by [...]'
 widget2:
-  title: "Our team"
+  title: "Projects"
+  url: /projects0/
+  image: odc_frontpage2.png
+  text: 'The efforts made to create these data challenges were only possible thanks to the fundings of several projects [...]'
+widget3:
+  title: "The ODC group"
   url: /team/
-  image: grenoble.png
+  image: odc_frontpage3.png
-  text: 'We are a team of  scientists based in Grenoble, with complementary  expertises in numerical methods and numerical models applied to Earth data, ranging from observation data to model simulations and outputs.  [...]'
+  text: 'We are a group of French scientists from different research teams and companies [...]'
-widget3:
-  title: "Our expertise"
-  url: /expertise/
-  image: icesq.png
-  text: 'Our on-going activities  are related to the  observation, modelling and forecasting of the ocean and sea ice.
-They involve both the devlopment of numerical methods for data inversion and processing, and the development of numerical models.  [...]'

-#
-# Use the call for action to show a button on the frontpage
 #
 # To make internal links, just use a permalink like this
 # url: /getting-started/